1fish2/BBQTimer/README.md

 [See it in the Google Play store](https://play.google.com/store/apps/details?id=com.onefishtwo.bbqtimer)

-A timer with:
+An interval timer with a twist:

-1. **Lock screen operation** for quick access via *lock screen notifications* (Android 5.0+ Lollipop+) or *lock screen widgets* (Android 4.2 Jelly Bean to 4.4 KitKat).
+1. **Lock screen operation** for quick access via *lock screen notifications* (Android 5.0 Lollipop+) or a *lock screen widget* (Android 4.2 Jelly Bean to 4.4 KitKat) without unlocking your phone.
-2. **Periodic alarms** remind you to check/turn the food while it counts up the total cooking time.
+2. **Periodic alarms** to check/turn your food while it tracks the total cooking time.
+(A “stopwatch” won’t alert you while a “timer” won’t track the total time while you turn the burgers, check their temperature, and give them more time as needed.)
+3. **Adjustable alarm interval** while it’s running.

 Of course it can time more things than cooking.

-Requires few permissions.
+Requires no special permissions.
 No network access.
 No ads.
 No data gathering.
 Simple and focused.
 Free.